hveini/mod_serializer/README.md

 ## Implementation

 Each request has its own unique lock file, having the timestamp in it.<br />
-The implementation has two hooks, one in early phase of the Apache request handling and one in the very late.<br />
+The implementation has two hooks, one before request content processing phase(ap_hook_fixups) of the Apache request handling and second in after the the request has been handled (ap_hook_log_transaction).<br />
-The normal request processing happens between the two.<br />
+The request content processing happens between the two.<br />
 The early hook waits in the queue, and the later will remove the lock file.<br />

-When request arrives:
+When a request arrives:
-1. The lock file for the request is created
+1. A lock file for it is created
 1. Wait, as long as any earlier lock file exists
 1. The [&lt;Location&gt;](https://httpd.apache.org/docs/2.4/mod/core.html#location) <sub>[*](#location)</sub> tasks are processed normally
-1. The lock file for the request is removed
+1. A lock file is removed

 The queue to be used for each configured [&lt;Location&gt;](https://httpd.apache.org/docs/2.4/mod/core.html#location) <sub>[*](#location)</sub>, is determinated by **SerializerPrefix** and **SerializerPath** directives.
 If they both are the same, the queue is the same.